eunomia-bpf/eunomia-bpf/README.md

 - [X] refactor the code from project `Eunomia` and provide quick examples
 - [X] support `tracepoints`, `fentry`, `kprobe`, `lsm`, and `ring buffer` / `perf event` output in userspace.
 - [X] make the compile easier to use, and more flexible.
 Don't need any code modified to compile.
-- [X] add configurable exporter
+- [X] add configurable exporter as an example
+- [X] add simple pacakage manager for eunomia-bpf: in [LMP](https://github.com/linuxkerneltravel/lmp) community
-- [ ] use lua for ebpf package load config and add more ebpf support
+- [ ] use WASM for ebpf package load config and add more user space support
-- [ ] support more ebpf program types:
+- [ ] support more ebpf program types: uprobe, xdp etc.
-- [ ] add simple pacakage manager for eunomia-bpf
-- [ ] add more possibilities from `libbpf`
+- [ ] add more possibilities and helper functions from `libbpf`
 - [ ] provide python, go and others sdk
 - [ ] add support of `etcd` and enhance server
-- [ ] fix ci and docs, multi proto supports

 ## License